 Terry Square: see “flat nappy” above.

 Trifold: A piece of absorbent fabric that requires folding before use, a cover is needed over the top.
-It can often snap into the nappy and has a stay-dry liner.
+It can often snap into the nappy and sometimes has a stay-dry liner.

 Velcro: see “aplix” above.